Dog Bite Liability in Florida

 When insurance covers a dog bite claim, the process is straightforward.
 The insurer appoints defense counsel, manages the litigation, and pays damages up to the policy limit.
 The owner’s personal assets stay out of it.
 Standard homeowners policies include $100,000 to $300,000 in personal liability coverage, and dog bites are typically a covered occurrence.

-The problem is that coverage is not as reliable as most owners believe.
+Coverage is not as reliable as it appears on the declarations page.
 Three situations regularly leave owners paying out of their own pockets.

 Breed exclusions.
 Many Florida insurers maintain lists of prohibited breeds and refuse to cover bite claims involving those breeds.
 Common exclusions include pit bulls, Rottweilers, German Shepherds, Doberman Pinschers, Akitas, Staffordshire terriers, mastiffs, Chow Chows, and wolf hybrids.
 The exclusion typically extends to mixed breeds containing any listed lineage.
 An owner with a Lab-Rottweiler mix may discover that the Rottweiler ancestry triggers the exclusion after a claim is filed and denied.